 These types of landlords manage only one property.
 In many cases, this is a condo or another type of unit they cannot sell.

 Single-unit landlords are usually not equipped to take care of maintenance.
-If you need your condo renovated, for instance, they probably won’t have the budget set aside for many repairs or improvements, as being a landlord is not their main source of income.
+If you need your condo renovate, for instance, they probably won’t have the budget set aside for many repairs or improvements, as being a landlord is not their main source of income.
 This is definitely a con, as it might be more difficult to get help with, say, a mold problem.

 As a tenant, you will certainly be expected to keep the place in great shape.
 Usually a single-unit landlord is planning to eventually sell the property, so there’s a chance you will be uprooted sooner than you would like.